tekdi/shiksha-lms-service/docs/lms-service-api-document.md

 - Featured courses should appear first when featured=true
 - Search must be case-insensitive
 - Results must be ordered by relevance when query is provided
+- Module counts and enrolled user counts are calculated efficiently using batch queries
+- Performance is optimized for small to medium course catalogs (2-5 courses per cohort)

 **Authorization Conditions**:
 - User must have read permissions for courses in the tenant